Visual Communication student drawing on a tablet

 BA(Hons) Visual Communication (Online) course video

-You'll have the opportunity to develop skills in graphic design, photography, video, illustration and animation to create innovative visual content for a range of platforms.
+On this Visual Communication course, you'll hone practical and theoretical skills in graphic design, photography, video, illustration and animation to create innovative visual content for a range of platforms.

 Through practical work and critical investigations, you'll be encouraged to experiment with and disrupt visual practices and processes.
 Working within an immersive community culture, you'll develop your understanding of audience, explore all areas of the creative process and learn core visual language skills, including type & image, storytelling, craft and production.